asharma567/asharma567.github.io/_posts/2018-02-22-Favorite-Article,-Why-Data-Leaders-head-for-the-Exit.md

 Add to this, the world they come from.
 Many peer review papers in the academic world that are really good, don’t see the light of day.
 Why?
 The reviewers may have a competing theory and don’t want their current established ideas to get superseded.
 It is shocking how often this happens in the data science space.
 I always found the academic world more political than the corporate world and when your drive is profits and customer satisfaction, that academic mindset is more of a liability than an asset.
 Not to mention, I have yet to see a data science program I would personally endorse.
 It’s run by people who have never done the job of data science outside of a lab.
 That’s not what you want for your company.

 _Most of my friends in Data Science are PhDs.
-I'll be the first to say they're very enjoyable people to be around, collaborate etc. But the BEST performers I've seen, almost never had a PhD, mind you aside from being an IC to building teams I've spent a lot time as a T.A. at a bootcamp where I came across a wide variety of backgrounds: **The top performers for each cohort was never a PhD while I was there.**_
+I'll be the first to say they're very enjoyable people to be around, collaborate etc. But the BEST performers I've seen, never had a PhD, mind you aside from being an IC to building teams I've spent a lot time as a T.A. at a bootcamp where I came across a wide variety of backgrounds: **The top performers for each cohort was never a PhD while I was there.**

+This is one of the painful realities about external perception as most outsiders tend not to take you seriously as a Data Scientist until they see those advanced credentials_

+Github | LinkedIn | Blog